CK Hutchison warns of legal action if Maersk takes over Panama's Balboa, Cristobal terminals

 The Hong Kong conglomerate added that if the Panama Supreme Court's ruling, which has yet to come into force, is published and leads to PPC's concession being terminated, PPC would be unable to keep operating its terminals at the two ports.

-The status of the port contracts also casts uncertainty over billionaire Li Ka-shing owned CK Hutchison's planned $23 billion deal to sell its global ports business, including the Panama terminals, to a consortium led by U.S. asset manager BlackRock .
+The status of the port contracts also casts uncertainty over billionaire Li Ka-shing owned CK Hutchison's planned US$23 billion deal to sell its global ports business, including the Panama terminals, to a consortium led by US asset manager BlackRock.